Content from Working With Variables

 1

-We often asks questions or characterise things in negative.
+Finally, we often asks questions or state things in negative.
 “We did not start late today.”, “I was not going faster than the speed limit officer!”, and “I didn’t shoot no deputy” are just some examples.

 Naturally, we may want to do so in programming too.
 In MATLAB the